ammul/ep1320/README.md

 - visualize/explain different scales
 - visualize some chord progressions to play
 - chord detection: put in some notes and get a chord (if it exists)
-- chord progression building: type in some chords and visualize them
+- chord progression building: type in some chords and visualize the progression to play along

 ## Development